laravel/docs/helpers.md

 <a name="method-class-basename"></a>
 #### `class_basename()` {#collection-method}

-The `class_basename` function returns the class name portion of a given fully qualified class name:
+-The `class_basename` returns the class name of the given class with the class' namespace removed:

     $class = class_basename('Foo\Bar\Baz');